Cousin (album): Recording and release

 Recording for Cousin came at a time of particular productivity for Wilco frontman Jeff Tweedy.
-Cate Le Bon encouraged the band against live in-studio recording and instead recorded instruments individually, growing from 2019 demos recorded by Tweedy.
+Cate Le Bon discouraged the band from live in-studio recording and instead recorded instruments individually, growing from 2019 demos recorded by Tweedy.
 Band members would play together and then split up to focus on their individual instruments, for instance, Le Bon worked with multi-instrumentalist Nels Cline for two days recording solo parts.
 Tweedy asked her to produce the album after the two met at a live performance, in spite of having no intention of bringing in an outside producer.
 Once she agreed, the duo discussed over the phone what the sound would be for the album and traded digital files of several dozen songs before going into the studio.
 Out of thirtysomething tracks, Le Bon narrowed it down to 14 to work on, with "Ten Dead" additionally written during the recording sessions.
 During recording, Le Bon had extensive thoughts on how each instrument and musician should sound and the band members were deferential to her preferences.
 Wilco also recorded and released Cruel Country in 2022 in order to take more time to finish the music on Cousin.
 Additionally, Le Bon's band recorded in Wilco's Loft studio and she formed a friendship with Tweedy.